In the past, the WooCommerce store page in Divi wasn't really appealing, admittedly.

 The visual editor will open and you can start adding Divi modules to build the body of this shop page.

-4 - Option 1: Add a Blog Module in the body of the Shop page
+4 - Option 1: Add a Blog Module in the body of the Store page

-Of course, you can insert all the modules you want: text modules, image modules, image modules, etc. code modules etc.
+Of course, you can insert all the modules you want: text modules, image modules, etc. code modules etc.

 But one of the solutions, if you want your page to display the products of your shop, is to insert a Blog module.

-The Divi Blog module allows you to display your shop's products under certain conditions....
+Divi's Blog module allows you todisplay your store's products under certain conditions...

 From the "Content" tab of the Blog module, you can define the type of content to display (Post Type).
 Choose "Products".

-You can then configure this module in the same way as you did when you used it to display your blog posts.
+You can then set up this module in the same way as you did when you used it to display your blog posts.

-You will be able to choose the number of products to display, categories, date, image, etc.
+You can choose the number of products to display, the categories, the date, the image, etc.

 From the Style tab, you can change the appearance of the blog module: